 At the same time you submit these documents, they should each submit I-485 applications in order for adjustment of status.
 At this time they can apply for work permits and international travel permits, also called advance paroles.
 If they wish to apply for these permits then you will need to submit an affidavit of support for each parent.

-Once they are successfully fingerprinted and have had medical examinations they will receive their work and travel permits within 90 days.
-A few months later they will be called in for an interview with their local USCIS office and, if approved, given green cards.
+Once they are successfully fingerprinted and have completed their medical examinations, they will receive work permits (aka Employment Authorization Documents or EADs) and travel permits (aka Advance Paroles) in about 6 months.
+A few months later they will receive an interview at their local USCIS office and, if approved, they will be issued green cards.

 If your parents have entered the US unlawfully the process of getting them green cards becomes much more complex.
 In these cases you should consult an experienced immigration attorney before attempting to petition for a visa or submitting any applications to the government.